ros2/design/articles/150_roslaunch.md

 Since there is only one ROS node, the command line arguments do not need to be explicit about to which node they apply.
 For example, changing the namespace of the single node could be expressed with the command line argument `__ns:=new_namespace`.

-Even though there is only one node in the process, that node does not need to start with the process starts, nor does the process need to end when the node is shutdown and/or destroyed.
+Even though there is only one node in the process, that node does not need to start when the process starts, nor does the process need to end when the node is shutdown and/or destroyed.
 If it is a managed node, the lifecycle of the node is best tracked using the lifecycle events.
 In fact, a process with a single node could start a node, run for a while, later destroy it, and then create it again.